 No Need to Wait, You Can Do This

-GET A COVID-19 VACCINE TODAY!
-Chances are great that you already know someone who has been vaccinated and did not experienced any significant adverse effects.
-Ask your friends and family members today about their experience if you feel hesitant.
+Chances are great that you already know someone who has received the shot and did not experienced any significant adverse effects.
+Ask your friends and family members today about their experience if you feel nervous or still have questions.

-You can take steps to protect yourself and your communities.
+You can take steps to protect yourself and your loved ones.
 It is critical that adolescent vaccinations catch up with adult vaccinations to prevent further community spread and help us get back to normal.
-Everyone age 12 and older in Arkansas and across the United States can now get a free, safe COVID-19 vaccine, regardless of your immigration or health insurance status.
+Everyone age 12 and older in Arkansas and across the United States can now get a free, safe COVID-19 shot, regardless of your immigration or health insurance status.

 Call 1-800-985-6030 for assistance finding a vaccine in your area or to sign up for an Arkansas Department of Health clinic.

-Arkansans who receive a COVID-19 vaccine following the effective date of May 26, 2021 are eligible to receive an incentive for getting vaccinated.
+Arkansans who receive a COVID-19 shot following the effective date of May 26, 2021 are eligible to receive an incentive for getting the shot.
 To learn more about the incentives, click here .

-Here are three more easy ways to find vaccines near you:
+Here are three more easy ways to find COVID shots near you:

 - Go to vaccines.gov